‘Angel of Death’ speaks demonic

 He’s defining demons.
 He says we have demonised them.
 He says we have misunderstood them and they wait patiently with messages for the living.
 I am astonished.
 An unexpected left hand turn.

 This tiny world has taken a silent tilt on the axis.
 Here in this church with this mainstream crowd, this gentle bard speaking subversive words about demons and darkness.
-He tells the audience about these ones who wait patiently with faithful devotion despite our derision and abuse.
+He tells the audience it is the demons who wait patiently with faithful devotion despite our derision and abuse.
 I am transfixed.
 Does he consciously know what he’s doing?

 I don’t care.
 I don’t know where this is going and close to tears, I am in a moment precisely where I am meant to be.
 Tonight.
 In this place.
 I suddenly realise if I traced my journey back to when I first came to Sydney in 1991.
 This was where it all started.